Duegan24/Final_Project/README.md

 This project has two objectives.

-The first objective is to create a machine learning model that can predict flight delays so that businees can use this model to plan business travel when the probability of flight delays is the lowest.
+The first objective is to create a machine learning model that can predict flight delays so that businesses can use this model to plan business travel when the probability of flight delays is the lowest.

 The second objective is to determine the factors that are most correlated with flight delays.
 This information will enable the FAA and regional government organizations that manage the aviation infrastructure to focus resources on reducing and eliminating the biggest factors that cause flight delays.